suyashR007/location_tracker/README.md

 - **Routing**: The `routers` directory manages navigation between different screens, ensuring a smooth user experience.
 - **Services**: The `services` directory contains classes that handle external functionalities, such as location services and API calls.
 - **Widgets**: The `widgets` directory contains reusable UI components that can be used across different screens, promoting code reusability and maintainability.

+### Geofencing Feature

+The application includes a geofencing feature that allows users to create geofences on the map.
+Users can tap on the map to define the corners of the geofence, which is then displayed visually.
+The geofence can be saved for later use.

 3. **Set Up Permissions**: